777MW/TwilightToggle-Background-Service/README.md

 ## 🌙 How it Works

-Twilight Toggle automatically adjusts your entire browsing experience from day 🌞 to night 🌚 mode using Chrome's built-in CIELAB-based inversion technology.
+Twilight Toggle automatically adjusts your entire Chrome browsing experience from day 🌞 to night 🌚 mode using CIELAB-based inversion.
 You just need to set your desired times, and voila, your eyes will be forever grateful! 🙌

 ## 🖥️ Compatibility